 “It’s important to our family to give back to nature and to the community,” said David Paterson of Royal Ashburn.
 “Our family has always placed great importance on environmental conservation and felt very strongly that the wetlands area was a wonderful way to promote conservation amongst young people.”

-Further, Royal Ashburn hosts an annual Wetlands Tournament for Conservation.
-This tournament is a fundraising event is for classrooms to visit the wetlands area accompanied by an educator from Ducks Unlimited Canada at no expense to the school or students.
+Royal Ashburn raised over $250,000 at their past Wetlands Tournament for Conservation.
+These tournaments supported many classrooms and students in visiting the wetlands area accompanied by an educator from Ducks Unlimited Canada at no expense to the school or students.

 Royal Ashburn is truly the pride of their community